 Fake turf installation problems are normal and can be easily prevented.
 Here we list down the most common fake grass installation problems.
 We also included possible workarounds to address them.
-We also have a great guide on how to install artificial grass to prevent these problems as well!
+We also have a great guide on how to install artificial grass for those that are ready to go!

 Problem # 1: Wrong Type of fake Grass

-Unlike what most people think, there are a lot of fake grass varieties.
+It's just turf, how complicated can it be?
+What if we told you there were many different variants of artificial grass?
 Each type is designed for a specific use, with qualities that respond to a particular need.
-It’s common for first-timers to make this mistake.
-Sometimes, pet owners order fake grass meant for putting greens.
+It’s common for first-timers to overlook their choices when choosing the right turf.
+For example, sometimes pet owners order fake grass meant for putting greens.
 They then end up with stiff grass blades that are uncomfortable for pets.

 Solution: Proper Research